 Freescale, the Freescale logo, and Kinetis are trademarks of Freescale Semiconductor, Inc., Reg.
 U.S. Pat. & Tm.
 Off.
 Tower is a trademark of Freescale Semiconductor, Inc. All other product or service names are the property of their respective owners.
-ARM, ARM Powered logo, and Cortex are registered trademarks of ARM limited (or its subsidiaries) in EU and/or elsewhere.
+ARM and Cortex are registered trademarks of ARM Limited (or its subsidiaries) in the EU and/or elsewhere.
 All rights reserved.